 manually using the grid warp tool.
 That's a dirty method but it worked.

-All of that I modeled in MoI3D aiming for precision.
+All of that I modelled in MoI3D aiming for precision.
 Most models are not even +/- 1 mm off real size.

 All that solid model precision comes in handy for actually building the kitchen, but going from solid models to final renders presents the challenge of retopologizing a ton of geometry and then UVing.
 One of my goals is to be UV independent here.
 That requires procedural shaders.